 - Level 1 systems shall be installed where failure of the equipment could result in loss of human life or serious injury.
-Essential electrical systems can provide power for the following essential functions: - Life safety illumination o Fire detection and alarm systems o Elevators o Fire pumps - Public safety communications systems - Industrial processes where current interruption would produce serious life safety or health hazards - o Essential ventilating and smoke removal systems - Level 2 systems shall be installed where failure of the equipment is less critical to human life and safety.
-Level 2 systems typically are installed to serve loads, such as the following, that, when stopped due to any interruption of the primary electrical supply, could create hazards or hamper rescue or fire-fighting operations: - Heating and refrigeration systems o Communications systems - Ventilation and smoke removal systems - o Sewage disposal - o Lighting - o Industrial processes - 0
+Essential electrical systems can provide power for the following essential functions: - Life safety illumination o Fire detection and alarm systems o Elevators o Fire pumps - Public safety communications systems - o Industrial processes where current interruption would produce serious life safety or health hazards - Essential ventilating and smoke removal systems - Level 2 systems shall be installed where failure of the equipment is less critical to human life and safety.
+Level 2 systems typically are installed to serve loads, such as the following, that, when stopped due to any interruption of the primary electrical supply, could create hazards or hamper rescue or fire-fighting operations: - Heating and refrigeration systems o Communications systems - Ventilation and smoke removal systems - Sewage disposal - Lighting - Industrial processes